jentery/routledgeCompanionMSDH/projects.md

 BASIC: Beginner’s All-purpose Symbolic Instruction Code (BASIC) is a simple, high-level programming language designed by John G. Kemeny and Thomas E. Kurtz in the 1960s.

-Becoming a Rap Genius: A list of resources related to his course, “Becoming a Rap Genius,” by Howard Rambsy II.
+Becoming a Rap Genius: A list of resources related to “Becoming a Rap Genius,” a course by Howard Rambsy II.
 See www.culturalfront.org/2013/12/becoming-rap-genius-resources.html.

 Berlin Wall 3D: A Mobile Augmented Reality experience that “puts history into its location context and encourages the interaction with that specific historic site.”
 See www.hoppala-agency.com/article/berlin-wall-3d.